julien-jacob/wplingua/README.md

 An all-in-one solution that makes your websites multilingual and translates them automatically, without word or page limits.

-✓ One free first language for non-commercial websites
+✓ One free first language for non-commercial websites<br>

-✓ Automatic translation API
+✓ Automatic translation API<br>

-✓ Unlimited number of translated words
+✓ Unlimited number of translated words<br>

-✓ SEO-friendly: indexing of translated pages in search engines
+✓ SEO-friendly: indexing of translated pages in search engines<br>

-✓ On-page visual editor for editing translations
+✓ On-page visual editor for editing translations<br>

-✓ Customizable language switcher
+✓ Customizable language switcher<br>

-✓ No coding knowledge needed
+✓ No coding knowledge needed<br>

-✓ Self-hosted data
+✓ Self-hosted data<br>

-✓ And more!
+✓ And more!<br>

 **The plugin on wp.org - [wordpress.org/plugins/wplingua](https://wordpress.org/plugins/wplingua/)**